igraph/igraph/interfaces/python/doc/source/tutorial.rst

 it step by step. :meth:`~VertexSeq.select` is a method of :class:`VertexSeq` and its sole purpose is to filter a :class:`VertexSeq` based on the properties of individual vertices.
-The way it filters the vertices depends on its positional and keyword arguments and positional arguments (the ones without an explicit name like ``_degree`` above) are always processed before keyword arguments as follows:
+The way it filters the vertices depends on its positional and keyword arguments.
+Positional arguments (the ones without an explicit name like ``_degree`` above) are always processed before keyword arguments as follows:

 - If the first positional argument is :keyword:`None`, an empty sequence (containing no